XinyiYS/CollaborativeFairFederatedLearning/pytorch/Notes.md

 	| Distributed |    81.108 |    81.561 |    80.505 |    75.029 |   80.74  |   80.886 |
 	| Standalone  |    80.719 |    80.642 |    80.342 |    80.261 |   80.449 |   80.612 |
 	| CFFL        |    81.442 |    81.335 |    81.455 |    81.395 |   80.642 |   80.877 |

+## Learning-hijack problem
+When multiple parties with data of different qualities collaborate, for example in the case of MNIST in the imbalanced class setting.
+We observe a phenomenon we are naming the _learning-hijack problem_, where because the low-contribution parties' updates carry the same degree of weight in the server's aggregation logic, the convergence curve even for the high-contribution parties become 'hijacked' and its model converges to low performance.
+We do note that it is _not_ necessarily the case that this problem cause all models to converge to the standalone models of the low-contribution parties, but rather it simply causes the model performance to deteriorate, due to a large proportion of 'bad' gradient updates being aggregated by the server.
+This is supported by several observations in which the conditions can lead to such problem:
+	- With more parties
+	- With higher learning rate
+	- With smaller batch sizes
+	- With higher local training epochs during the collaborative learning process
+	- With smaller theta

+	The first four causes can be all translated to the same effect, that is the magnitude of the aggregated gradient update by the server increases and becomes too large.
+The last cause of smaller theta is due to the design of our algorithm.
+In the extreme case of theta=1.0, the server evaluates the parties' contribution individually because it can recover the parties' model entirely (by keeping track of their updates each round and the initial model parameters).
+As a result, the learning-hijack problem is mitigated.
+On the other hand, when theta is smalle such as theta=0.1, the server has to aggregate all the updates and evaluate these updates together, and it then leads to the same effect of the aggregated gradient update has too large magnitude.

+The observeations are obtained from the experimental results on MNIST dataset with various settings.
+We include the diagrams and settings here.
+SEE: mnist/lr01\_various